KIKI SKIN & BODY SPA BLOG

 Ultraviolet (UV) rays cause damage or mutation to the skin that can lead to melanoma and other types of skin cancers.
 Our bodies have amazing mechanisms to prevent and even correct these mutations, but if the skin cells get more UV exposure than they can handle, the damage may be beyond repair and the cells die off.
 There are two types of UV rays: UVA rays penetrate deep into the thickest layer of skin, which leads to premature skin aging and wrinkling (photo aging).
 UVB rays will burn the superficial layer of skin and play a key role in the development of skin cancer.
 Some

-If there is one fact it is this: We will all grow older.
+If there is one fact, it is this: we will all grow older.
 It’s a natural process and we should be grateful for what we have, working with our skin to make it the best it can be.
 Lifestyle plays a big part in how your skin looks.
 Sun damage is the worst offender, along with other vices such as smoking, unhealthy eating, and lack of exercise.
 What contributes to healthy skin?
-Attitude, spirit, confidence and good health, both emotionally and physically.
+Attitude, spirit, confidence, and good health, both emotionally and physically.
 Three additional important components to aging well are sleep, exercise, and exfoliating!
 Choosing an aesthetician who truly cares about your skin concerns and